aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-chart-to-pdf/_index.md

 ## How to Use the Convert Chart to Pdf API with SDKs?

-### OpenAPI Specification
+### Convert Chart to Pdf API Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertChartToPdf) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [Convert Chart to Pdf API Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertChartToPdf) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 ## Use Aspose.Cells Cloud SDKs

-Using the SDK is the best way to accelerate development.
-The SDK handles the underlying details, allowing you to simply implement convert spreadsheet/Excel chart to pdf for cells with minimal code.
+Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to convert a chart to a pdf file with short code.
 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}